 How do I know what is going on?

 Form tutors are the first point of contact for most queries.
 All pupils have three reports each year and there is an annual Parents’ Evening (two for Year 7).
 If your child is receiving SEN support you will be invited to meet each term with Mrs Harper and Mrs Haslam to monitor progress.
 Occasionally a weekly or fortnightly meeting can be set up to monitor a child’s progress more closely

 How well trained are the SEN staff?

-The learning support department is led by SENCO, Mr Gallop (BSc Hons Geography and Geology and MEd Geographical and Environmental Studies) and our Heads of Learning Support Mrs Harper (BSc Hons Psychology) and Mrs Haslam (BEd Hons); both Mrs Harper and Mrs Haslam have also completed a course in Mindfulness.
+The learning support department is led by our SENCO and Deputy Headteacher, Ms Rainey and our Heads of Learning Support Mrs Harper and Mrs Haslam; both Mrs Harper and Mrs Haslam have also completed a course in Mindfulness.
 The team of teaching assistants is experienced and well qualified, including graduates and a qualified teacher and hold between them a variety of specialist qualifications relating to Dyslexia, Hearing Impairment and Visual Impairment, Autism, and Speech and Language Acquisition.
 There is a commitment to a continued development of skills.
 Specialist Teachers and the Educational Psychologist from the Local Authority can offer advice and the school has good working links with Inspira for pupils from Year 9 onwards.

 What support is there overall in school for my child?

 The learning support department works closely with the pastoral staff in school.
 A room (room 15) is used at break and lunchtime as a social area and homework area open to all.